-- (i) to demonstrate external control of this topologically protected current, which would enable new forms of low power switches, and - (ii) to extend topological protection from low-temperature demonstrations to high temperature operation.
+(i) to demonstrate external control of this topologically protected current, which would enable new forms of low power switches, and

+(ii) to extend topological protection from low-temperature demonstrations to high temperature operation.
 Three approaches are being pursued to achieve these objectives:

 Approach 1: Electric-field tuned quantum phase transition.
 The electric-field tuned quantum phase transition (QPT) from conventional to topological insulator provides the basis for a topological transistor in which the topological insulator represents the "on" state with conduction through dissipationless edge modes, and the conventional insulator represents the "off" state.
 The goal is to develop topological insulators with wide band gaps and robust dissipationless or extremely low energy surface states.
 The milestones associated with this approach are M1.1 - M1.5.
 Approach 2: Topological Dirac Semimetals and other topological systems.
 The aim is to engineer dissipationless or low energy states by combining different materials that can be used to store or process information.
 Several approaches have been identified, based on the following questions:

-- 1. Is it possible to realise Quantum Anomalous Hall Effect (QAHE) in van-der Waals heterostructure systems that combine 2D topological insulators with ferromagnetic insulators?
+Is it possible to realise Quantum Anomalous Hall Effect (QAHE) in van-der Waals heterostructure systems that combine 2D topological insulators with ferromagnetic insulators?
 The challenge is that most (ferro) magnetic systems are metallic, and ferromagnetic insulators are rare.

-2. Can the properties of ferro(ferri)magnetic oxide insula- - 3.
+Can the properties of ferro(ferri)magnetic oxide insulators be exploited and used as substrates to engineer topological states in atomically-thin 2D materials?
 Can topological electronic or magnetic systems be engineered in oxide heterostructures?